Sherman Tanks of the US Army Official History books: The “Green Books”, had three picture editions! Part 1

 I won’t go so far as to say the British should not have produced them.
 Since the Brits faced the majority of the German heavy armor in Normandy, a pure AT tank was more useful for them, and that’s why they built them.
 I’ve read in more than one place that the Germans always tried to kill off the fireflies first, and the firefly units used a cool paint scheme on the gun barrel to make it seem shorter to help hide the fireflies, but I’ve never seen it confirmed from the German side.
 These tanks were potent enough, killing the famous Nazi tank “Ace” Michael, the Nazi punk, Whitman, when he foolishly trundled by himself into their guns.

 I find it amusing the most mechanically complicated Sherman was turned into the best pure AT Sherman by the Brits and was still more reliable than any Nazi tank.
 It may be a tad overrated, but it did exactly what it was designed to do, without compromising the reliability of its base platform.
 That makes it a smashing success and it gave the Brits a capability their American cousins lacked until much later in the war.
 It did so well, the Brits offered to convert some, and there was an abortive program that petered out because army ordinance thought the M1 gun would be good enough.
-During bulge hoopla, the program was revived.
+During bulge hoopla, the program was revived, but this was short-lived, and none of the American Firefly tanks were issued to troops.

 Sources: Armored Thunderbolt by Zaloga, Sherman by Hunnicutt, various Chieftains Hatch posts, The Sherman Minutia Site, M4 Sherman tank at War by Green, WWII Armor, Ballistics and Gunnery by Bird and Livingston